Jill Haffley is a Dog Behavior Expert and a Professional Dog Trainer in Colorado Springs, Colorado

 A professional member of and a Certified Dog Trainer through the International Association of Canine Professionals and an AKC STAR Puppy and Canine Good Citizen Evaluator, Jill initially focused on the obedience side of dog training, but then quickly developed an interest in understanding why dogs behave the way they do.

-An avid dog trainer for nearly two decades, Jill has learned a variety of methods and philosophies regarding dog training and behavior modification, with an emphasis on pack behavior.
+An avid dog trainer for over two decades, Jill has learned a variety of methods and philosophies regarding dog training and behavior modification, with an emphasis on pack behavior.
 A student of dog psychology, it is through her observations, awareness, and first-hand experience that she is able to devise formulas to help dogs and their owners.

 Jill’s hundreds of hours of study and hands-on work as a dog trainer, allows people, and ultimately the dogs themselves, to put their trust in her.
 “I succeed at rehabilitating and re-socializing dogs.”

 At Canine Behavioral Specialists, we treat every dog as if he were our own.
 Maybe you have a new puppy who needs to learn the fundamentals or an older dog who needs a bit of fine tuning.
 Regardless of situation, we can help.
 We are different than other dog training organizations because we add the behavioral aspect to each training course, as it is best to work the whole dog, not just one aspect.
 No dog behavior is too difficult that it cannot be addressed or corrected.

 No matter what the breed, age, or issue, we can help!